Ravbendicio/Ravbendicio/README.md

 # Hi there, I'm Ron Angelo V. Bendicio! 👋

 I am a passionate individual with a strong knack for coding and a keen interest in database management.
 I thrive on solving intricate problems and architecting elegant solutions.
-My journey in the tech realm commenced with my pursuit of a BS in Information Technology.
+My journey in the tech realm commenced with my pursuit of a BS in Computer Science.

 ## About Me